 Depression is manageable.
 Even though the support systems and self-help can be helpful in alleviating the symptoms, none can be as helpful as therapy such as CBT- cognitive behavioral therapy and medication.

 It might take some time for the mental health professional to determine whether the symptoms of depression are caused by a medical condition or any other reason.
 That it is to say, the suggested intensive treatment depends on the severity of their depressive disorder.

 Though taking antidepressants or certain medications with long-term therapies may have an optimal effect on the mental condition of the patient, there are several other alternatives you can opt to treat depression.
 Above all, these alternatives do not rely on drugs or medication – so you don’t have to worry about any long-term side effects.

 If your loved one is suffering from severe depression, encourage them to seek help and support.
-Call at our 24/7 helpline at +91 96111 94949 or visit Cadabam’s to get credible information about best severe depression treatment.
-Kindly understand that seeking help from a professional is not going to hurt their reputation or their standing in the society.
+Call at our 24/7 helpline at +91 96111 94949 or visit Cadabam’s to get credible information about the best severe depression treatment.
+Kindly understand that seeking help from a professional is not going to hurt their reputation or their standing in society.
 Do not let external sources bog them down mentally to confront the most inevitable.
 It is good to get help before it is too late.